pedrorambo/securicator/README.md

 - There should be a routing algorithm to connect one client to the relay server that has the other client connected to

 TODO: Describe better

+# Switching from UDP to TCP

+TODO: Describe

+- The initial implementation
+- UDP limitations
+- The control overhead
+- MTU of 1500
+- Speed, retransmission, and congestion
+- How uTorrent does it, and the uTP
+- UDP is not a big trouble with P2P, but for server QoS it is
+- TCP (we were not using P2P, so there is no big reason to use UDP)
+- Streaming (and not packet) challange
+- Relaying

 # TCP details